Epiphany (holiday): India

-Cansaulim in South Goa is similarly famous for its Three Kings festival, which draws tourists from around the state and India.
+The Three Kings Chapel at Cansaulim in South Goa is similarly famous for its Three Kings festival, which draws tourists from around the state and India.
 Three boys are selected from the three neighboring villages of Quelim, Cansaulim and Arrosim to present the gifts of gold, frankincense and myrrh in a procession.
 Only a native of these villages may serve as king; outsiders are barred from the role.
 Throughout the year, excitement runs high in the villages to see who will be chosen.
 The boys selected are meticulously groomed, and must grow their hair long in time for the festival.
 The procession involves the three kings wearing jeweled red velvet robes and crowns, riding white horses decked with flowers and fine cloth, and they are shaded by colorful parasols, with a retinue of hundreds.

 The procession ends at the local church built in 1581, and in its central window a large white star hangs, and colored banners stream out across the square from those around it.
 Inside, the church will have been decorated with garlands.
 After presenting their gifts and reverencing the altar and Nativity scene, the kings take special seats of honor and assist at the High Mass.

-The Saint Thomas Christians of Kerala State, Epiphany is known by its Syriac name Denha.
-Saint Thomas Christians, like other Eastern Christians, celebrate Denha as a great feast to commemorate the Baptism of Jesus in the river Jordan.
-The liturgical season Denhakalam ("Weeks of Epiphany") commemorates the second revelation at the Baptism and the subsequent public life of Jesus.
-Denha is celebrated on January 6 by the Syro-Malabar Church in two ways – Pindiperunnal ("Plantain trunk feast") and Rakkuliperunal ("Feast with a night bath").
+To the St. Thomas Christians of Kerala, Epiphany is known by its Syriac name Denha.
+St. Thomas Christians, like other Eastern Christians, celebrate Denha as a great feast to commemorate the Baptism of Jesus in the river Jordan.
+The liturgical season Denhakalam ('Weeks of Epiphany') commemorates the second revelation at the Baptism and the subsequent public life of Jesus.
+Denha is celebrated on January 6 by the Syro-Malabar Church in two ways – Pindiperunnal ('Plantain trunk feast') and Rakkuliperunal ('Feast with a night bath').